 The controller on the water sampling station monitors the current measured values during water treatment and controls the dosing systems connected for water treatment.
 In this way, the controller ensures constant water values in various applications and can be deployed universally.
-Its main application is to maintain the quality of water by evaluating the measurements of chlorine value, pH value and Redox value as well as conductivity.
+The main application is to maintain the water quality in swimming pools by evaluating the measurement of chlorine, pH and redox.